juliadlutek/juliadlutek/README.md

 ### Tech Stack:

-#### Data Analysis, Data Science & AI

-One of my primary areas of interest is AI/ML and data science.
-I am continuously developing my skills in this direction and am always eager to explore new advancements in the field.
-- Python
-- AI/ML tools like TensorFlow & PyTorch
-- Data Processing and Data Visualization tools like: SQL, Excel, Power BI, Pandas

-#### Web Development

 Creating websites is another field that I am passionate about and I had the pleasure of gaining my first professional experience in it
 - React
 - JavaScript / TypeScript
 - HTML & CSS
+- NodeJS & ExpressJS
+- Python
-- Basics of NodeJS
+- Basics of Java